 I graduated in 2010 with a BA (Hons) Degree in Fine Art from the University for the Creative Arts in Canterbury.
 I have exhibited across the UK and have been shortlisted for the Holt Festival Art Prize and have work in the permanent collection; East Contemporary Art, housed at the Water Front Gallery at the University of Suffolk.

 I am currently Studying a Post Graduate Programme in Creative Practice with Artpocket UK, an independent Art School based in Norwich.
-This is a year part time course that is helping me refocus and challenge my practice, as I am aiming towards studying a Masters Degree.
+This is an intensive year long course that is helping me refocus and challenge my practice, as I am aiming towards studying a Masters Degree.

 My practice explores concepts of memory and time by making drawings from old photographs, currently, the memories I explore are from my childhood.
 I draw into a Gessoed surface with a graphite pencil to make a relief, which I call gesso drawings, and by making a mark into the surface I am echoing making a mark on time.
 I then shade in some of the surface with the graphite pencil and leave some of the gesso showing through, acting as a gateway to allow the audience into the image but also showing the fragility of memories.